Upsize, Downsize (or, Honey I Shrunk the Cybis)

 The pantograph is basically a boom or arm with two pointers.
 Both pointers move together.
 While one pointer of the pantograph traces the surface of a sculpture model, the other point follows the pattern in space allowing the sculptor to determine the surface body of the enlarged sculpture.
 The boom sits on a pivot mechanism or ball and a counter weight allows the boom to float.
 This helps the sculptor trace the surface of the model.

-Cybis may well have arranged for someone with such a pantograph to produce a single upsized version of the original, and then cast their own mold from the resulting larger sculpture.
+Cybis could have arranged for someone with such a pantograph to produce a single upsized version of an original, and then cast their own mold from the resulting larger sculpture…but I have never found even one instance of upsizing being done by Cybis.

 3D Computer Re-Scaling

 Any copying process – whether 1:1 or upsizing or downsizing – will still require a certain level of finishing work, just as the normal process of producing a porcelain sculpture does.
-The piece needs to be “cleaned up”, details sharpened, and decorative elements added.
+The piece needs to be “cleaned up”, the details sharpened, and any separate decorative elements added.
 All of this adds to the artistic value of the piece and contributes to its individual uniqueness.
-The Star Trek “replicator” technology isn’t quite here yet…and in the case of art objects, I think that’s a good thing. 🙂
+The Star Trek “replicator” technology isn’t quite here yet…and in the case of art objects, I think that’s a good thing! :-)

 Name Index of Cybis Sculptures